What’s the Catch with Rent to Own Homes? 7 Reasons to Beware of These Deals

 She advises would-be buyers to work with an experienced agent and exercise due diligence to make sure they have the best possible chance of successfully purchasing the home.
 Scramlin encourages buyers to ask sellers for a title policy search to understand right away if there are any liens, tax issues, or other problems that could delay or prevent a sale.

 As mentioned earlier, it can be tough to find a seller willing to enter a rent-to-own agreement.
-When the real estate market is in favor of sellers and available homes are limited, there’s simply little motivation for a homeowner to delay the sale of their home in order to let you rent it first.
+When the real estate market is in favor of sellers and available homes are limited, there’s simply little motivation for a homeowner to delay the sale of their home to let you rent it first.

 Even if you find a willing seller, there’s a limit to the types of homes that might be offered as rent-to-own.
 If you’re looking for a luxury property, for example, it’s unlikely to happen.
-The same goes for uniquely constructed homes — if you have your heart set on one that has sustainability at the forefront of its design, you’re probably not going to find a seller offering a lease-purchase.
+The same goes for uniquely constructed homes.
+If you have your heart set on one that has sustainability at the forefront of its design, you’re probably not going to find a seller offering a lease-purchase.

 Admittedly, this could happen even if you purchase a home straightaway, but what happens if you move into a house on a rent-to-own agreement and realize you don’t actually want to own the place?
 You’re probably not going to get back the money that has been set aside toward your future down payment if you pull out of the deal.
-And — again, this is where it’s key to read the fine print on any sales or leasing contract — the seller may be able to pursue legal action for your failure to uphold your end of the agreement.

-Bottom line?
-Do your due diligence
+Protection from rent-to-own risks: Do your due diligence

 Don’t forget, the drawbacks we’ve discussed apply mostly to lease-purchase agreements, but a lease-option contract isn’t far behind.
 The latter could be a good deal for you if you negotiate well and it’s written with your interests in mind, but it’s not without similar pitfalls.